Stories We See (EN101)

 Nicholas Miller is Associate Professor of English and Director of Film Studies at Loyola University Maryland.
 He received his BA from Harvard University and his PhD from the University of Pennsylvania.
 His teaching and research interests include the intersections between modernist print and visual culture, twentieth-century Irish and British literature, early cinema, and film animation.
 He is the author of Modernism, Ireland, and the Erotics of Memory

-Sara Scalzo Manson is the Associate Director of Student Engagement.
-Sara arrived at Loyola in 2001 as an Assistant Director of Student Life before moving to her current office.
+Sara Scalzo Manson is Director for the Office of Student Engagement.
+In her role as Director, Sara oversees the orientation program, leadership development programs, and the development of programming for sophomores, juniors and seniors, with an emphasis on discernment.
+Sara arrived at Loyola in 2001 as an Assistant Director of Student Life before moving to her current department.
 While at Loyola, she has taken part in various retreats with Campus Ministry and immersion trips including Project Mexico and Encounter El Salvador.
-Sara’s background in programming and leadership development are the basis of her current role, working closely with the orientation program, which includes the Evergreen orientation staff.
-Sara received her M.Ed. in Higher Education Administration and Student Personnel from Kent State University (OH) and her B.A. in Music from Baldwin Wallace University (OH).
+Sara received her M.Ed. in Higher Education Administration and Student Personnel from Kent State University (OH) and a B.A. in Music from Baldwin Wallace University (OH).
 She has a strong passion for Jesuit education and particularly working with students.